tsileo/btcplex/README.md

 It also store one sorted for each block containing transaction references sorted by index (``block:%v:txs`` (hash)).

-Bitcoind memory pool is sync in a sorted set: ``btcplex:rawmempool``.
+Bitcoind memory pool is "synced" in a sorted set: ``btcplex:rawmempool``.

 ### Webapp